cpan-testers/cpantesters-api/CONTRIBUTING.md

 Modules are located in the `lib/` directory.
 Most of the functionality of the project should be in a module.
 If the functionality should be available to users from a script, the script should call the module.

+##### `lib/CPAN/Testers/API.pm`

+This is the main application class.
+This project uses [the Mojolicious web framework](http://mojolicious.org).
+The main startup routines are located in this file: reading the API spec (see below), locating the template directory (see below), and setting up additional routes and helpers.

+##### `lib/CPAN/Testers/API/Controller/`

+This is where API controllers are kept.
+Each controller handles a section of the API, and API routes are linked from the API specification in `share/api.json` (see below) to a controller name and method using the `x-mojo-to` key in the API spec.

 #### `bin/`